Manikranth/Notes/Network/PKI_SSL_TLS.md

+### Encryption:
+Encryption is the process of converting plaintext data into an unreadable format (ciphertext) to protect it from unauthorized access.
+Decryption is the reverse process, converting ciphertext back into plaintext.
+Encryption algorithms can be classified into two categories:

+**Symmetric encryption:** The same key is used for both encryption and decryption.
+Examples of symmetric algorithms include AES, DES, and 3DES.
+**Asymmetric encryption**: Different keys are used for encryption and decryption, known as a public and private key pair.
+Examples of asymmetric algorithms include RSA, ECC, and ElGamal.

 **Whta is PKI**
 It's a two key Asymmetric-cryptography system, it's a framework that will help IP systems have a high level information confidentialities true, strong data encryption, which provides high level of confidence, through digital signatures, and digital certificates.